Sentient Coin Price Reaches $0.0006 (SEN)

 and its Facebook page is accessible here.

-Sentient Coin can be traded on the following cryptocurrency exchanges: IDEX, Tidex and Ethfinex.
-It is usually not presently possible to purchase alternative cryptocurrencies such as Sentient Coin directly using US dollars.
-Investors seeking to trade Sentient Coin should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Gemini or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Sentient Coin using one of the aforementioned exchanges.
+Sentient Coin can be traded on the following cryptocurrency exchanges: Ethfinex, IDEX and Tidex.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Sentient Coin directly using U.S. dollars.
+Investors seeking to trade Sentient Coin should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, Changelly or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Sentient Coin using one of the exchanges listed above.

 Receive News & Updates for Sentient Coin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Sentient Coin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.